onre/m122usbcon/README.md

 The monitor accepts a few commands.
 Press `r` to reset the keyboard, `i` to ask for ID, `x` to show which keys are currently being held and `s` to send arbitrary byte of data to it, input in hex.
 You can exit the hex input by pressing `Esc` or `Spacebar`.

+## Statistics

+This is another fault-finding tool.
+It prints out a timestamp followed by the amount of overruns, resend requests, unknown and ignored scancodes at a set interval.
+The interval is given in seconds as the value of STAT_INTERVAL preprocessor macro.
+If the interval is 0, the feature is disabled.
+Connecting is the same as above, but the shortcut does not need to be pressed.

+Note that nothing is printed if the values have not changed since last printing or are all still zero.

 ## Getting all keys to produce distinct keycodes under Linux

 If you're getting keycode F0 (decimal 240) from multiple keys, you will probably need to add some scancode-to-keycode mappings manually.